Wacław Korabiewicz: Career and travels

 In 1958, he returned to Poland.
-From 1959 to 1961, he went out to Ghana as the head of an epidemiological programme.
+From 1959 to 1961, he went to Ghana as the head of an epidemiological programme.
 He returned to Warsaw in 1962.
 From that time he dedicated himself exclusively to writing.
-Between 1963 and 1976, he "forwarded" exhibits to the National Museum in Warsaw.
-He organized exhibitions of their collections of African art, including the exhibition "Masqual - The Cross of Ethiopia", air the National Museum, Warsaw, 1966.
+Between 1963 and 1976, he "forwarded" exhibition pieces to the National Museum in Warsaw.
+He organized exhibitions of their African art collections, including the exhibition "Masqual - The Cross of Ethiopia" at the National Museum, Warsaw, 1966.
 He travelled widely in Africa and in the Middle East.
 He settled in Natolin, a district of Warsaw.

 Death

-After his death, the casket containing the ashes was buried in the Baltic Sea.
+Korabiewicz died on 15 February 1994 in Warsaw.
+After his death, the urn containing the ashes was buried in the Baltic Sea.